Editor’s note: Originally published April 25, 2018. Updated July 21, 2021.

 Measuring adoption among existing customers is fairly straightforward.
 Take the number of ecommerce accounts you’ve signed up and divide it by your existing customer base (your total list of sold-tos from SAP).

 - (587 ecommerce signups) / (1000 total customers) = 58.7% adoption rate

-You’ve heard of the 80/20 rule—it definitely holds in B2B ecommerce.
+You’ve heard of the 80/20 rule—it definitely holds true in B2B eCommerce.
 Often, 20% of your ecommerce customers account for 80% of your revenue.
-Your Sales and Customer Service teams need to prioritize and nurture those accounts on an ongoing basis.
+Your sales and customer service teams need to prioritize and nurture those accounts on an ongoing basis.

-Metric: Lifetime value of ecommerce customer
+Metric: Lifetime value of eCommerce customer

 But not all traffic is created equal.
 In fact, many traffic sources are low- to no-value.
 If you’re trying to increase conversion rate on your site, you need to consider which traffic sources are the highest value so you can focus your marketing efforts there.